brunoxberti/Jogo-das-cores/README.md

 The project was made in C++ and OpenGl using a GLFW library.

-It's a game in which the objective is to click on rectangles which have the maximum number of other rectangles with similar colors.
+It's a game in which the objective is to click on the rectangles which have the maximum number of other rectangles with similar colors.
 The sooner a rectangle is eliminated the more points you get.

 ### How to run: